ceciliagmartin/QumuloSnapshots/README.md

-# Qumulo-Snapshots
+# Qumulo Snapshots
-This repository contains for getting more information about snapshots in a Qumulo cluster.
-It provides functionalities to group snapshots, calculate their usage, and generate detailed reports.
-[WIP]
+This repository contains a tool for analyzing and reporting snapshot capacity usage on a Qumulo cluster.

 ## Features

 - **Snapshot Grouping**:
   - Group snapshots by `policy_id` or `source_file_id`.

+    **Policy-Based Grouping**:
+     - Snapshots are grouped by their associated policies.
+     - Manually created (on-demand) snapshots are displayed individually for better visibility.

+    **Path-Based Grouping**:
+     - Snapshots are grouped by the file paths they cover.

 - **Usage Reports**:
   - Generate detailed reports of snapshot usage.
-  - Identify the top snapshots by size.

 - **Size Calculation**:
   - Calculate sizes for on-demand and policy-based snapshots.
 - **Report Output**:
-  - Save reports as CSV files or display them on the console.
+  - Save reports as CSV files or display them on the console (default).

 ## Installation